Divail/AroundTheWorld_SQL/README.md

 # AroundTheWorld_SQL
-Database for Tours
-This database was designed for booking a tour to any part of the world with hotels, transport, and landmarks.
-Database has as Many-To-Many relationships as One-To-Many.
-A lot of triggers test database so no error would accure.
+Database is designed for booking tours with an opportunity to book hotels, transport, and sightseeing.
+Database has Many-To-Many relationships as well as One-To-Many.
+A lot of triggers set up to test database.